compgen-io/cgpipe/docs/01-Introduction.md

 * Build targets are scriptable with CGPipe templates

 * `qmake` is only available for SGE clusters and isn't available for other job schedulers.
-CGPipe pipelines can execute on SGE or SLURM systems as well as on single hosts with SJQ or bash script exports (see below).
+CGPipe pipelines can execute on SGE or SLURM systems as well as on single hosts with SBS or bash script exports (see below).

 * Multiple targets can be defined for the same output files, enabling multiple execution paths to build the same output files.
 This means that there can be multiple set of jobs defined to yield the same output file(s), based upon what input files are available.
 For example, you could have paired-end next-generation sequencing reads stored in two separate FASTQ files or one interleaved FASTQ file.
 Either of these inputs could be used in a read alignment step to produce a BAM file, but the arguments for the alignment program may be slightly different, depending on which type of input is used.
 With CGPipe, you can specify two different targets for the same output file, with the targets prioritized in the order they are defined in the pipeline.
 If the first target (or any of its inputs) can't be used, then the next target is attempted until all possible build-graphs are exhausted.